woleet/woleet-cli/README.md

 ### Functionalities

-The tool dumps all your receipts into a folder.
+The tool dumps all your proof receipts into a folder.
 You can specify a limit date to get all receipt created from this date.

 ### Limitations